-Public transport in Bulgaria is dependent on rail and road services, which connect most of the country.
-Expats living in Bulgaria's cities will generally get around via bus and trolleybus networks.
+When it comes to transport and driving in Bulgaria, road and rail travel dominate the long-distance travel options.
+Expats living in Bulgaria's cities usually get around via bus and trolleybus networks.
 The capital, Sofia, also has a metro system.

 Apart from Plovdiv, the cycling paths inside most cities are non-existent.
 Despite this, the number of cyclists is increasing, and the state has promised to promote local biking culture by investing in cycling infrastructure.

 Expats thinking of living in rural areas should consider buying a car, as these areas are generally not well covered by public transport networks.

 Public transport in Bulgaria

 Expats living in Bulgaria will be able to make use of its affordable and relatively efficient public transport network.
-Despite how extensive train and bus routes are, public transport is often slow moving.
+Despite the extensive train and bus routes, public transport is often inefficient.

 Rail networks connect most of the cities in Bulgaria.
 Most trains are operated by the state-owned Bulgarian State Railways (BDZ).
-The country's trains are outdated by Western European standards and they may move at a pace that can frustrate expats used to faster services.
+The country's trains are somewhat outdated, and they may move at a pace that can frustrate expats used to faster services.

-International trains connect Bulgaria to the adjacent countries of Greece, Macedonia, Romania, Turkey and Serbia, with some coaches travelling to European countries farther afield.
+International trains connect Bulgaria to the adjacent countries of Greece, Macedonia, Romania, Turkey and Serbia, with some coaches travelling to European countries further afield.

 International and inter-city train tickets can be bought both online and at train stations.
 See BDZ Passenger Services for timetables and tickets.

-Buses are a safe, reasonably-priced and comfortable means of getting around.
+Buses are a safe, reasonably priced and comfortable means of getting around.
 There are many bus routes serviced by a variety of bus companies.
 Long-distance buses are a common means of domestic travel, and international bus routes travel to cities such as Skopje, Belgrad and Istanbul.

 Bus tickets can be bought at bus stations, at bus company offices and, depending on the company, online.
-Expats may also be able to buy tickets once on the bus, but it is recommended to buy the ticket in advance.
+Expats may also be able to buy tickets once on the bus, but buying the ticket in advance is recommended.
 Bus schedules and routes are typically displayed in Cyrillic, which can be challenging for expats who can't read the alphabet.

 Taxis in Bulgaria